Quantitative disorder effects in low-dimensional spin systems: Introduction

 exists with probability one (in terms of $\eta$), and takes the same value for all infinite-volume Gibbs measures $\mu$ of the disordered system.
-The notation $\left\langle\cdot\right\rangle_\mu$ denotes the thermal average in the Gibbs measure $\mu$; it should be noted that, while the set of Gibbs measures of the disordered system depends on $\eta$, Aizenman and Wehr further prove that the common limit~\eqref{eq:AW limit} does not depend on $\eta$.
+The notation $\left\langle\cdot\right\rangle_\mu$ denotes the thermal average over the Gibbs measure $\mu$; it should be noted that, while the set of Gibbs measures of the disordered system depends on $\eta$, Aizenman and Wehr further prove that the common limit~\eqref{eq:AW limit} does not depend on $\eta$.
 An analogous statement is proved to hold in dimensions $d\le 4$ when the spin system and the added disorder satisfy suitable hypotheses of continuous symmetry.
 Additional information on the Aizenman--Wehr setup and result, and their comparison with those of the present work, is provided in Section~\ref{sectioncommentsandopenproblems}.

 The Aizenman--Wehr theorem does not provide \emph{quantitative} estimates on the rate of convergence in~\eqref{eq:AW limit} and it is the goal of this work to obtain such a quantified result.
-The quantity that we study is
+Specifically, the quantity that we study is

-where $\left\langle\cdot\right\rangle_\Lambda^\tau$ is the thermal average under the finite-volume Gibbs measure (of the disordered system) in the volume $\Lambda\subset\Zd$ with boundary conditions $\tau$, and where $\Lambda_L := \left\{ -L, \ldots, L \right\}^d\subset\Zd$ and $\left| \Lambda_L \right|$ is its cardinality.
-We are thus measuring the largest discrepancy in the value of the spatially- and thermally-averaged observable, which may arise when changing the boundary conditions in finite volume.
+where $\left\langle\cdot\right\rangle_\Lambda^\tau$ is the thermal average under the finite-volume Gibbs measure (of the disordered system) in the volume $\Lambda\subset\Zd$ with boundary conditions $\tau$, where $\Lambda_L := \left\{ -L, \ldots, L \right\}^d\subset\Zd$ and $\left| \Lambda_L \right|$ is its cardinality, and where the supremum is taken over all choices of boundary conditions.
+We are thus measuring the largest discrepancy in the value of the spatially and thermally averaged observable, which may arise when changing the boundary conditions in finite volume.
 This quantity may be thought of as a particular kind of correlation decay rate.
 We emphasize that the boundary conditions $\tau_1,\tau_2$ appearing in~\eqref{eq:quantity to be studied} are allowed to depend on $L$ and on the specific realization of the disorder $\eta$.

 Our main results are that the following holds with high probability over $\eta$: (1) For a general class of two-dimensional spin systems the quantity~\eqref{eq:quantity to be studied} decays at least as fast as an inverse power of $\log\log L$, (2) For a general class of spin systems with continuous symmetry, the quantity~\eqref{eq:quantity to be studied} decays at least as fast as an inverse power of $L$ in dimensions $d=2,3$ and at least as fast as an inverse power of $\log\log L$ in dimension $d=4$.
 These results are shown to hold at all temperatures and positive disorder strengths.